 To make the syrup:

-- Roughly chop the pitted cherries and place in a medium bowl with 3 tablespoons kirsch.
+- Place chopped cherries in a medium bowl with 3 tablespoons kirsch.
 Let sit at room temperature for at least 30 minutes, stirring occasionally.

 To make the frosting: